 Hearts and Homes for Refugees (HHR)

-HHR is a non-profit humanitarian organization based in New York whose mission is to support the U.S. State Department approved agencies to welcome, protect and advocate for refugees.
-We are working with others to inspire, educate and motivate their communities to do the same.
+HHR is a non-profit humanitarian organization based in Pelham, NY whose mission is to work with authorized resettlement agencies to welcome, protect and advocate for new families We work to inspire, educate and motivate other communities to do the same.

 For more information, contact firstname.lastname@example.org

 Pleasantville Armonk Resettlement Team (PART One)

 PART One is affiliated with Pleasantville Community Synagogue, Congregation B’nai Yisrael in Armonk, and Westchester Jewish Community Services.
 It is assisted by a larger group of faith communities and civic groups in northern Westchester.
 PART One has partnered with Catholic Charities to co-sponsor a Syrian refugee family in northern Westchester.
 For more information and to volunteer contact info@PARTOne.us

 Neighbors for Refugees is a grassroots humanitarian group located in Westchester County, NY.
 Its mission is to welcome, protect, and advocate for refugees in local communities here and abroad.